MicahRus/checkWorkflowFailures/README.md

       - name: Handle Persistent Failures
         if: steps.check-failures.outputs.has_previous_failure == 'true'
         run: |
-          echo "Workflow has been failing for 7+ days!"
+          echo "Workflow has been failing for the configured time period!"
           # Add your failure handling logic here
 ```